DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 ```

 In our case, we want to access the nginx server and the javaserver.
 We also want to access the traefik dashboard.
 To do
-so, we have to add the labels to the services we want to be accessible from the outside.
+so, we must add the labels to the services we want to be accessible from the outside.
 For the nginx server, we want
 to access it with the url `localhost`.
 So we add the label `traefik.http.routers.nginx.rule=Host(`localhost`)`.

 For the javaserver, we want to access it with the url `localhost/api`.
 So we add the label